oMG-technologies/RWTP/README.md

 # RWTP

-An API for getting translation of random english words to a language of choise.
+An API for getting translation of random english words to a language of choice.

 # REST API - list of endpoints